crcx/parable/REFERENCE.md

 Execute the code in the provided quotation, constructing a new slice with the returned values.

 Exercise some caution using this: you may need to manually append values if the stack depth changes in unexpected ways during execution of the source quotation.

+Example:

+    [ $a $z [ :n ] bi@ expand-range ] capture-results reverse :s

+Tip: the results will be appended in the order they are encountered on the stack.
+So the last result will be the first one in quote.
+Use **reverse** to alter the order if necessary.

 ## index-of